 There are times when a well-placed nugget of wisdom can literally fix a problem someone’s having with another person.

-That’s when it helps to offer insight and advice when you see what could help (as is often the case when you’re connected but not directly involved, a third party perspective can often be useful).
+That’s when it helps to offer insight and advice when you see what could help (as is often the case when you’re connected but not directly involved, a third-party perspective can often be useful).

+Sometimes, especially with smart, stubborn people like narcissists, you have to stay out of a situation and let people deal with it on their own.
+See, in general, most narcissists just aren’t receptive to advice unless they choose to be.
 You might say they work on pure energy and emotion, so when the energy and emotion aren’t entirely positive, they cannot focus on what’s really happening and everything becomes clouded, distorting their thoughts and sense of being present.

+Their every interaction becomes tinged by the negativity and they begin to see it spill into other parts of their lives – most notably, their relationships.
 So if you push them to fix their issues, you’ll simply become part of that negative energy they feel and they’ll direct it to you as well.

 And you know what happens then?
 Triangulation – the narcissist begins to play you and the other person off each other and then it gets even worse: you become a source of narcissistic supply.